ROCm/rocprofiler-sdk/source/docs/how-to/using-rocprofv3.rst

 Summary output file
 ######################

 This option specifies the output file for the summary.
-By default, the summary is displayed on stderr.
-To specify a different output file, use:
+By default, the summary is displayed on ``stderr``.
+To specify another output file for summary, use:

 .. code-block:: shell

-   rocprofv3 -S -D --summary-output-file summary --sys-trace -- <application_path>
+   rocprofv3 -S -D --summary-output-file filename --sys-trace -- <application_path>

-The preceding command generates a ``summary`` file displaying the summary of each domain.
-This also generates the files for the enabled tracing types under `-sys-trace` option.
+The preceding command generates an output file named "filename" consisting of the summary for each domain.
+This also generates the files for the enabled tracing types under ``-sys-trace`` option.

 .. include:: /data/summary.txt
    :literal: